y-lohse/bjj/_posts/2014-08-20-academy-aftermath.md

 There are no contracts in France, you pay for the year up front and that’s it.
 So I’m now free to go wherever I want.
 What do I want?
 A couple of — incompatible — things.

 - I’d like to keep training under Salah because he’s an awesome coach & person.
-- I want to keep training with the close friends I have made: Florian, Marie-Laure, Mathias,Jan, Ahmed, Cyril…
+- I want to keep training with the close friends I have made: Florian, Marie-Laure, Mathias, Jan, Ahmed, Cyril…
 - I’d rather not drive more than 20 minutes to train

 Salah is going to teach at GB & at the Crossfit place.
 Florian & Marie-Laure will likely train at Lipsheim, Jan at Thiago’s, Mathias doesn’t know and I haven’t seen Ahmed in a while.